yummyzzzz/CoreView/README.md

 # CoreFramework & Installers
 CoreFramework is the definition of all Core Projects, e.g. CoreView (This Project) and more upcoming ones.

-You can find the CoreFramework Installer on this Page, in the Release tab.
-(Search for CoreInstaller, aka CoreHelper) We will not publish the Installer for now, because of Security reasons.
-(To avoid A Man-in-the-Middle (MitM) attack, which compromises the File's you're downloading)
+You can find the CoreFramework Installer, which installs all components associated with CoreFramework on your pc.

+The Installer is essentially an Helper, but also an repair tool, if one of the Core Components is missing or corrupted.

 # CoreView